-In my book Homeless to Billionaire I talk about when I formed my first business and that I had to control everything; eventually, that business failed.
+In my book Homeless to Billionaire, I talk about when I formed my first business and that I had to control everything.
+Eventually, that business failed.
 I learned from that experience.
 Today I run over 20 companies that I can manage via email and phone calls.
-I know what is happening in all my organizations all the time, regardless of where in the world I am, and that is because I hire people I trust and let them do their job.
+I know what is happening in all my organizations all the time, regardless of where I am, and that is because I hire people I trust and let them do their job.
 Every team, every department, and every business I own works together.

-It takes a lifetime of dedication and discipline to keep a business thriving; it is better with a dedicated team.
-It is easy to manage from afar when you trust your team, and they can do their jobs without you over their shoulders.
+It takes a lifetime of dedication and discipline to keep a business thriving and it’s better with a dedicated team.
+It is easy to manage from afar when you trust your team, and they can do their jobs without you looking over their shoulders.